-In college, Art History 101 was a class that I mostly daydreamed through, having no real context for appreciating any art that was pre-modern or not irresistibly shocking.
-At that time, "The Renaissance" was (to me) just a few boring centuries of old white men sprinkled around Italy and the Netherlands painting dead pheasants and cheese wheels.
+In college, Art History 101 was a class that I mostly daydreamed through.
+During those angsty years I had no real context for appreciating any art that was pre-modern or not irresistibly shocking.
+"The Renaissance" was just a few boring centuries of old white men sprinkled around Italy and the Netherlands painting dead pheasants and cheese wheels.
 It wasn't until later when I took my first painting class that I began to develop an actual reverence for the technical mastery of these traditional Dutch artists.

 The word "still life" is derivative of the Dutch word "stilleven".
-The Dutch Golden Era was part of the baroque movement across Europe but differed—because unlike their Italian neighbors, they often painted subjects low on the “hierarchy of genres”, like still-lifes, landscapes, and scenes from domestic, everyday life.
+The Dutch Golden Era was part of the baroque movement across Europe, but differed.
+Unlike their Italian neighbors, they often painted subjects low on the “hierarchy of genres” like still-lifes, landscapes, and scenes from domestic life.
 These still life paintings often were of natural and man-made objects such as fruits, vegetables, wild game, glasses, dinnerware and rumpled tablecloths.
-The message of these ontbijtjes, or “breakfast pieces,” was to convey the impermanence of life, with withering flowers, tarnished silverware, meats sliced-into or half-peeled fruits.
+The message of these ontbijtjes, or “breakfast pieces,” was to convey the impermanence of life through images of withering flowers, tarnished silverware, meats sliced-into, or half-peeled fruits.

 There were a few female still-life painters who worked exclusively with flowers.
 They were often painted as vases of bouquets inside the living spaces of houses, something that Dutch people could not ordinarily afford to curate in reality.
 Even if they could afford flowers, they were always displayed as singles to properly applaud their beauty.
 Fish were a common subject in still-life paintings, as it was a staple in the Dutch diet.
 These paintings always win my heart, with dark, tonally brown backgrounds and dim light that plays in gorgeous patterns on the iridescent scales.